ConnorBradley/RapidSearch/README.md

 - Poor UI

-- Need navigation to jump to the string match

 - No way of getting an accurate timing of the default searching system

 - ALgorithm is far from efficient yet